-If you installed either of these products, you might already have installed Oracle Workflow.
-In this case, you do not need to install Oracle Workflow again.
+If you installed either of these products, you might have installed Oracle Workflow.
+In this case, you must install Oracle Workflow again.

-Oracle Ultra Search
+1.3.6 Oracle Ultra Search

 You can use Oracle Ultra Search to build different kinds of search applications.
 It lets you index and search Web sites, database tables, files, mailing lists, Oracle Application Server Portals, and user-defined data sources.